carbonplan/research/articles/fire-forests-inventories/index.md

 <Endnote label='Credits'>

-Ori developed the analysis with input from Sadie and Danny.
+Oriana developed the analysis with input from Sadie, Grayson, and Danny.
+Jeremy helped design and implement figures.
 All authors contributed to writing the article.

 Please cite as: